 Much more than an afterthought to nearby Dallas, Fort Worth is an exciting destination in its own right.
 Fort Worth is one of the largest cities in Texas and in the United States overall, because, as we all know, everything is bigger in Texas.
 With the motto "City of Cowboys and Culture," Fort Worth has activities, sights, and experiences to deliver on both of those fronts.

 If you dressed as a cowboy for Halloween as a child (or last year), your first stop should be the Fort Worth Stockyards.
 Once a livestock market, the Stockyards are now a National Historic District characterized by restaurants, bars, Old-West themed shopping, and live music.
 Here you can see real Texas Longhorns on a cattle drive twice a day, or attend the Stockyards Championship Rodeo, held every weekend at the Cowtown Coliseum.
+Can you see why we named Fort Worth one of the best vacation destinations in Texas?

 If you're more intrigued by Fort Worth's cultural offerings, you'll be wowed by the breadth of museums to visit.
 Admire the art at the Modern Art Museum of Fort Worth or the Kimbell Art Museum (whose architecture is a work of art in itself).
 Outdoor oases like the Fort Worth Botanic Garden and Fort Worth Water Gardens will bring a breath of fresh air - not to mention a chance to dip your feet in the water to cool off.